Anglistik

 • 2025.
 Plain speech and the Quaker pronoun of address in nineteenth-century England.
 In Samantha M. Litty & Nils Langer (eds.), Language ideology, policy, and practice: Focus on minoritized languages past and present, 229–253.
 Oxford: Peter Lang.

-• "CoPaDocs-UK: A new data source for the sutdy of Late Modern English 'from below'."
-Language history "from below": Data sources and (digital) approaches, Université de Lausanne, 6 February 2025.
+• "CoPaDocs-UK: A new data source for the study of Late Modern English 'from below'."
+Language history 'from below': Data sources and (digital) approaches, Université de Lausanne, 6 February 2025.

 • "The biggest thief + lier that walked + wont: Restrictive subject relativisation with personal heads in 19th and early 20th-century English."
 15th Summer School in Historical Sociolinguistics (Pecha Kucha), Amrum, 26 July 2023.